uds-psl/coq-library-undecidability/README.md

 ### Browsing and manually executing the Coq code

-We recommend starting the reading code by opening the file `theories/TRAKHTENBROT/summary.v` using your favorite IDE, e.g. CoqIDE:
+We recommend starting stepping through the code by opening the file `theories/TRAKHTENBROT/summary.v` using your favorite IDE, e.g. CoqIDE:

 ```